opendocsg/slw-judgments-backfill/2005_SGHC_154/report.md

  Culpable homicide is not murder if the offender was suffering from such abnormality of mind (whether arising from a condition of arrested or retarded development of mind or any inherent causes or induced by disease or injury) as substantially impaired his mental responsibility for his acts and omissions in causing the death or being a party to causing the death.

-58     In _Tengku Jonaris Badlishah v PP_ [1999] 2 SLR 260, the Court of Appeal held at [35] that in order to establish the defence of diminished responsibility, the Defence must prove, on a balance of probabilities, the following elements:
+58     In _Tengku Jonaris Badlishah v PP_ <span class="citation">[1999] 2 SLR 260</span>, the Court of Appeal held at [35] that in order to establish the defence of diminished responsibility, the Defence must prove, on a balance of probabilities, the following elements:

  (i) [the accused] was suffering from an abnormality of mind at the time he caused the victim’s death;